 An anxiety attack, also known as a panic attack, consists of a very intense reaction accompanied by a feeling of having no control over your nerves.

 Overall, the key lies in figuring out the kind of thoughts that provoked the attack.
 These tend to be alarmist and trigger a very quick, general physiological activation.

 On the physical level, an anxiety happens when the amygdala is overly activated.
-This part of the brain goes high alert after having perceived a danger.
+This part of the brain goes high alert after perceiving a danger.

-To try to solve this problem, you’ll have to find out the motives or reasons behind why this alarm went off in you when there weren’t any dangerous stimuli.
+To try to solve this problem, you’ll have to find out the motives or reasons behind why this alarm went off when there weren’t any dangerous stimuli.

 Whatever the case may be, if you have symptoms like this regularly, it’s best to see a doctor to get a proper diagnosis.
 Psychological treatment will help you discover the true origin of this disorder.